| M Y | O L D | D U T C H |

 The original pancake house was established in 1958 and situated conveniently between the West End, Covent Garden & the City.
 Including these great locations, My Old Dutch offers savoury and sweet pancakes as well as a selection of salads (which can come as toppings or sides), traditional Dutch starters and desserts.
 It was amazing to be able to try combinations of all of these things, including a touch of its traditional elements, like traditional Dutch scotch eggs.

-I always tend to go for the simple things – making pancakes at home would only consist of a thin layer of melted butter and some granulated sugar, I don’t even touch the syrup – and If I have any fruit toppings they would always be on the side eaten separately.
+I always tend to go for the simple things – making pancakes at home would only consist of a thin layer of melted butter and some granulated sugar, brown or white; and I don’t even touch the syrup – and If I have any fruit toppings they would always be on the side eaten separately.

 Ok, that sounded a bit OCD but trust me I am far from that.